benchristelcom/benchristelcom.github.io/src/meditation/on-that-path-video-summaries.md

 The way to do that is by getting rid of the [ignorance](#unawareness--ignorance) which causes the [intentions](#intention) that start the dependent origination process.

 Analogy: if you've burned your hand on a hot pan, you wouldn't intentionally touch it again, because you can clearly see the cause and effect.
-You don't even have to think about avoiding touching it; it's automatic.
-Similarly, you can train your mind to avoid dependent origination instinctively, by showing it the causal chain.
+You don't even have to make a conscious effort to avoid it; it's automatic.
+Similarly, you can train your subconscious mind to avoid dependent origination instinctively, by showing it the causal chain.

 ### The prescription